Men’s dress shoes come in different variations. While some are a bit casual, others are entirely formal.

 J. Spark-Hall, the shoemaker of Queen Victoria is credited to have designed this boot.
 Then, the Queen wore it around.
 It was also used by others, both men and women for horse riding and walking.

-Today, the shoe has moved from being just a casual shoe to a men’s formal dress shoe.
-In the UK, Chelsea boot is also known as Dealer boot.
+Today, chelsea boots have moved from being just a casual shoe to men’s formal dress shoe.
+In the UK, Chelsea Boots are also known as Dealer boots.

 Design attributes of men’s dress shoe